-There are not many well established energy providers offering no deposit electricity in Texas, so we did some homework to help you find one you can trust.
-We believe there are three Texas electric companies offering no deposit, prepaid plans, which are well established brands that will take good care of no-deposit customers: Payless Power, Reliant Energy, and Hello Energy.
-If we are not displaying their prepaid plans on Home Energy Club today, call the companies at the numbers in the sections below:
+There are not many trusted energy providers offering no deposit electricity in Texas.
+There are three Texas electric companies offering no deposit prepaid plans that are well established brands and will take good care of no-deposit customers: Payless Power, Reliant Energy, and Hello Energy.